nUrBiz/android/TicWatch Pro 3 Ultra GPS [rubyfish]/root-superuser-administrator.md

 ```
 adb start-server
 ```
-- on watch allow always for the MAC address of the host for future handshake
+- on watch allow always for the MAC address of the host for future handshake (compare for thriftiness the RSA finger-print)
 - reboot on bootloader
 ```
 adb reboot fastboot